Alumni Association FY21 Year in Review

-The Alumni Association of the University of Michigan is an independent and worldwide organization that nurtures lifelong relationships with and among Michigan alumni and the University.
-Governed by the Board of Directors, the Alumni Association is a committed partner and supporter of the University of Michigan and offers programs and services for all alumni and schools/colleges and units across U-M’s three campuses.
+The Alumni Association of the University of Michigan is an independent and worldwide organization that nurtures lifelong relationships with and among Michigan alums and the University.
+Governed by the Board of Directors, the Alumni Association is a committed partner and supporter of the University of Michigan and offers many programs and services that are relevant to alums and the university community.

 This Year in Review provides a data-based snapshot highlighting alumni engagement with the University through their participation in various program areas.
-Underlying all that we do is the belief in the value of education to the well-being of society, and a commitment to integrity, diversity, and service through lifelong connection with alumni as well as meaningful cross-campus collaboration.
+Underlying all that we do is the belief in the value of education to the well-being of society and a commitment to integrity, diversity, and service through lifelong connection with our alums as well as meaningful cross-campus collaboration.

 Alumni Association Program

 Camp Michigania provides alumni families unique experiences on Walloon Lake while promoting lifelong connections among alumni.
 In FY21, Michigania pivoted to engage campers virtually in summer 2020, provided cabin rentals to the U-M community as a respite from the pandemic, and offered a safe and memorable in-person camp in summer 2021.

 With Michigan Alumni Travel, our alumni can cross a few of those long-standing destinations off their bucket list, or go the more immersive route with the new Insider Series.
 Due to COVID-19, in-person traveling was limited in FY21; however, the travel team continued to engage with alumni through virtual events and volunteer opportunities (e.g., blog writing).

 Alumni can join and start discussions around what matters most to them, and this is also where the Alumni Directory can be found.
 Through this platform, alumni can connect locally with clubs and across the U.S. and globe.

 Alumni across the globe can access the timely topics, current events, resources, seminars, research, and expertise of the University digitally through the Alumni Education Gateway.